sibilawrenceatu/Python/README.md

 # Project Detailed Summary

 The goal of this project is to create a feature branch named "Newfeatures" for the Python's exercises carried out for the weeks 2 to 5.
 This project has completed by following best practices from the Python and Git Hub walkthroughs as specified by the lecturer.
-The "Newfeatures" branch is created for this project for the purpose of adding additional codes to the project, and merge the "Newfeature" branch to the "main" branch.
+The "Newfeatures" branch is created for this project for the purpose of adding additional codes to the project, and merge the "Newfeatures" branch to the "main" branch.
 Additionally "Dev", "Bug-Fix" and "Test" branches were also created by following the best practices in industries as well as the lecturer's notes.

 ## **Project Scope**